Collaborating with a Cup Full of Inspiring Women Artists (Plus Reading List, Watch List, & Playlist!) – This is Part 3 of a 4 Part Blog Series

 It was inspired by the folk art of Canadian Maud Lewis.
 Do you know of her?
 I watched the movie “Maudie” earlier this year.
 Her resilience as an artist despite being born with a deformative condition and her attitude to paint beauty amidst a rather harsh life were inspiring.
 Her art also reminds me of my Grammie who spent most of her 97 years in Maine painting similar scenery.
 So, this is a tribute to them both.
 I mixed aspects from Maud’s paintings that had personal meaning to me.
 My Grammie was born on a dairy farm with a red barn.
 She often painted lighthouses and autumn trees.
 The cats represent my family’s 3 cats.
 The scene depicts multiple seasons from spring to fall because that’s do-able in art.
 If I recall correctly, Maud said something similar in the movie.

 I didn’t feel like adding a cup in the scene so I put the finished piece on a mock-up cup instead.
 Yet, I think the coasters (inspired by the Maine coast!) are my favorite.
-There’s lots of other fun stuff with my art on redbubble and society6 as well.
+There’s lots of other fun stuff with my art on redbubble as well.

 This has been a total creative detour from my usual.
 I like to explore different paths to keep growing and making room for new possibilities.
 I love the folk art style that focuses more on stories than ability, skill level, or expensive supplies.
 It’s accessible to everyday people and acknowledges that creativity is for everyone!